wwt/SwiftCurrent/ExampleApps/SwiftUIExample/README.md

 Here is a list of things that are interesting to look at from a SwiftCurrent perspective.

 ### ContentView
-This starting view shows the creation of the 3 main `WorkflowView`s and how SwiftCurrent can be helpful in a `TabView` setting.
+This starting view shows the creation of the 3 main workflows and how SwiftCurrent can be helpful in a `TabView` setting.

 ### FeatureOnboardingViews
 Each feature has an onboarding view.
 Look at these to see examples of single launch screens that can be placed at the start of a feature flow.

 ### AccountInformationView
-This view launches a `WorkflowView` that contains a blocking view, `MFAView`, which is an example of SwiftCurrent usage for feature security.
+This view launches a workflow that contains a blocking view, `MFAView`, which is an example of SwiftCurrent usage for feature security.